October 23 , 2013

-Madhya Pradesh (MP) is located in Central India.
-The state is bound in the North by Uttar Pradesh, the East by Chhattisgarh, the South by Maharashtra and the West by Gujarat and Rajasthan.
+Madhya Pradesh is located in Central India.
+The state is bound on the north by Uttar Pradesh, the east by Chhattisgarh, the south by Maharashtra and the west by Gujarat and Rajasthan.

 It is among the fastest growing states in India; gross state domestic product (GSDP) grew at a compound annual growth rate (CAGR) of 15.7 per cent during 2004-05 to 2012-13.